natsuo26/natsuo26/README.md

 - 👋 Hi, I’m @natsuo26
 - 👀 I’m interested in ...
-Machine Learning and AI
+Machine Learning and AI, Web dev
-- 🌱 I’m currently learning ...
-TensorFlow
+- 🌱 I’m currently learning ... web technologies
-- 💞️ I’m looking to collaborate on ...
-Machine Learning projects
+- 💞️ I’m looking to collaborate on ... any good projects
 - 📫 How to reach me ... abhaydkumar80@gmail.com

 <!---